-A previous study, (PT0010801) evaluated spirometry over 24 hours following a single dose of GP MDI in subjects with mild to severe COPD.
-In PT0010801, GP MDI 14.4, 28.8, 57.6, and 115.2 $\mu$ g demonstrated superior efficacy to placebo for peak FEV1, the primary endpoint, and for FEV1 AUC0-24.
-Similarly, the current study is being conducted to determine the 24-hour lung function profile of GFF MDI 14.4/9.6 $\mu$ g administered twice daily (BID) relative to Placebo MDI, in part, to describe the benefit in early morning and evening lung function conferred by BID dosing regimen.
+A previous study, (PT0010801) evaluated spirometry over 24 hours following a single dose of GP MDI in subjects with mild to moderate COPD.
+In PT0010801, GP MDI 14.4, 28.8, 57.6, and 115.2 μg demonstrated superior efficacy compared to placebo for peak FEV1, the primary endpoint, and for FEV1 AUC0-24.
+Similarly, the current study is being conducted to determine the 24-hour lung function profile of GFF MDI 14.4/9.6 μg administered BID relative to Placebo MDI, in part, to describe the benefit in early morning and evening lung function conferred by the BID dosing regimen.

 The purpose of this study is to provide efficacy and safety data for GFF MDI in subjects with moderate to very severe COPD.
-This study will determine the 24-hour efficacy (lung function) profile of GFF MDI 14.4/9.6 $\mu$ g BID relative to Placebo MDI based on FEV1 area under the curve from 0 to 24 hours (AUC0-24), following chronic dosing (4 weeks).
+This study will determine the 24-hour efficacy (lung function) profile of GFF MDI 14.4/9.6 μ g BID relative to Placebo MDI based on FEV1 area under the curve from 0 to 24 hours (AUC0-24), following chronic dosing (4 weeks).
+Spiriva Respimat (Spiriva) 5 μ g once daily (QD) (open-label) is included as an active control.